nihla22/Employee-Management-System/README.md

 This project is used for managing the employee’s details, where you can perform CURD operations, i.e add, update, retrieve and delete the employee’s details.
 <br/>
 <br/>
-Django framework is used in the backend for managing the data and storing the data in the database (d3sqlite), for developing the frontend Reactjs is used which creates a single page application, which means that the content on the web pages would change without the page getting reload.
+<b>Django framework <b/> is used in the backend for managing the data and storing the data in the database (d3sqlite), for developing the frontend <b>Reactjs </b>is used which creates a single page application, which means that the content on the web pages would change without the page getting reload.
 <br/>
 <br/>
 First Login, only admin can login using the following details, <br/>